Australia’s Ecommerce in 2018: How Amazon Challenges the Retail Industry6 Min Read

 Ecommerce in Australia is growing rapidly.
 Last year, Australians spent a total of $1.95 billion per month on online shopping alone.

-Currently, the online market size in Australia is 7.3% compared to regular brick and mortar businesses, which make up the large majority of the retail sector.
+Currently, the online market size in Australia is 7.3% compared to regular brick and mortar businesses, which make up the majority of the retail sector.

 According to the latest data, the annual growth rate of the online retail market is 6.0%.